bm2570/CMSC6950_Project/README.md

 Running the make file for this project will produce the pdf file and the finalized figures.
 To do so just simply type `make`.
 Note that this will take approximately 10 minutes to run.
 Any flags outputted to the screen from the *fruitbat* package or *latex* are just warnings and do not affect any of the results.
+Running `make clean` will remove all temporary latex files as well as all created png and data files.